hendrtd/comp-2210/docs/modules/m2/module-open-announcement.md

   algorithms and partial code being presented.

-- The assignment in this module is almost the same as the assignment from Module
-  1. In fact, you're solving the *exact same problems*.
+- The assignment in this module is almost the same as the assignment from Module 1, and in fact, you're solving the *exact same problems*.
 The difference is in the level of abstraction and generality.
 Where before you dealt with arrays of `int` values, now you're dealing with `Collection`s of an unknown type.
 Be sure to take advantage of the fact that *linear scan* is still the solution to